Azure/Azure-Sentinel/DataConnectors/GithubFunction/readme.md

 	```
 	**Note: Make sure the value in "TMPDIR" doesnt have "\\" at the end.**

-11. For Azure Gov customers, you will see additional environment variable "Azure Tenant" under "Configuration" --> "Application Settings" and its default value is ".us"
+10.	**For Azure Gov customers only**, You will see additional environment variable "Azure Tenant" under "Configuration" --> "Application Settings" and its default value is ".us"
-	Currently this function app supports only ".US" tenants
+	Currently this Function App supports "Azure Gov(.US)" tenants
 	Ex: https://portal.azure.us

 Note: there are two parsers (here)[https://github.com/Azure/Azure-Sentinel/tree/master/Parsers/GitHubFunction] to make the logs useful